Sea Turtle Conservation Program

 Prioritized focus on reducing the consumption of single-use plastics.

 The Florida Aquarium uses a comprehensive conservation approach that amplifies our expertise, leverages partnerships and maximizes our ability to successfully protect sea turtles and restore their populations.
-This work cannot be done alone and we are proud to partner with the following agencies and organizations!
+This work cannot be done alone and we are proud to partner and to receive sponsorships from the following agencies and organizations!